wonghuiee/Kickstarter_MachineLearning/README.md

     Success and Currency — No Correlation
     Success and Characters / Words Length — Weak Correlation.
     Character Limit at 60, set by Kickstarter
-    Word Frequencies — Popular and Unpopular words which appear more often in the title
+    Word Frequencies — The most Popular Words on the Successful / Failed project name

 #### 2.3  Data Visualisation — Heatmap
     Heatmap that confirms strong relationship between pledged amount and backers.
 Nothing out of ordinary